HRM-Human Resource Management

 The course examines the role of Emotional Intelligence and Communication in the organizations.
 Students start from a self-reflective position and progress to reflecting on the emotional intelligence of others in their work placement.
 Emotional Intelligence and Communication are applied to Team Building, Business Success, Conflict Reolution and Crises Management.

-HRM 3616 HRM Industry Project I (0-240-6)
+HRM 3616 HRM Apprenticeship I (0-24-6)

 This course enables students to collaborate with industry, gain practical HR experience, and understand core HR functions.
 It covers talent acquisition, performance management, career development, total rewards, UAE employment laws, and emotional intelligence in HRM.
 Its goal is to foster the knowledge, skills, and competence necessary for a proficient HR professional.
+This is apprenticeship course co-delivered in collaboration with industry partners where our students will undergo training 8 weeks.

 HRM 4063 Global Human Resource Management (2-2-3)